bradflaugher/AI-101/README.md

 * [Spotty](https://github.com/spotty-cloud/spotty)
 * [Tensordock](https://www.tensordock.com/)

-## Lesson B: Open Source, Freedom, and Stress
+## Lesson B: Open Source, Freedom, and how to remove the stress of software choices

 ### Topics
-* Why Linux?
-Why Open Source, FOSS?
+* Definitions: Open Source, FOSS
+* History: Linux, Gnu and Free Software
-* Cycling team analogy, Trek, Schwinn, Homemade Bike
+* Aside: Cycling team analogy, Trek, Schwinn, Homemade Bike
-* “A Generation Behind” - is it true? is it useful?
+* Aside: “A Generation Behind” - is it true? is it useful?
-* Competition and cooperation in tech.
+* Aside: Competition and cooperation in tech, story of Google, Apple and Microsoft and Open Source.
-* Anxiety and process
+* Choosing Technologies: How to choose a technology and not stress about it.

 ### Readings
 * [Free Software, Free Society](https://www.gnu.org/philosophy/fsfs/rms-essays.pdf)